kgosse/photo-gallery/README.md

 # Synopsis
-This project is a photo gallery application that displays an list of images with the possibility to add, remove and search by name.
+This project is a photo gallery application that displays a list of images with the possibility to add, remove and search by name.

 ![alt text][gallery]